RaunoT/plex-rewind/README.md

 For those that need it, a simple status page is also available at `/api/status`.

-### Unraid

-Plex Rewind is also available in the Community Apps store for Unraid.
-Search for "Plex Rewind" and install it from grtgbln's repository.

 ### Updating

 To update, run `docker compose pull` and then `docker compose up -d`.

-Optionally, you can also set up automatic updates with [Watchtower](https://containrrr.dev/watchtower).

 ## Translations